jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/suj.rst

 Connections
 ===========

+See also :ref:`MTM Classic connections <mtm-itt>`.

-Don't use the very long cables that were originally used between the patient's cart and the surgeon's console, connect the SUJs directly to the dVRK SUJ controller!
-When everything is connected, all the connectors at the base of the patient cart should be unused.
+Don't use the very long cables that were originally between the patient's cart and the surgeon's console, connect the SUJs directly to the dVRK SUJ controller!
+When everything is connected, all the connectors at the base of the patient cart should be empty.

 .. figure:: /images/Classic/patient-cart-arm-suj-plugs.jpg